ShipraGupta16/AB-Testing-on-a-e-commerce-website-data/README.md

 A/B-testing have recently become very popular due to their capability to compare the performance of two objects or situations depending upon a chosen metric.
-This current example of A/B-testing includes the conversion rates between new and old websites for an e-commerce website.Basically, we have to test whether they should implement the new page, or keep the old page or run the experiment longer to make their decision.
+This current example of A/B-testing includes the conversion rates between new and old websites for an e-commerce website.
+Basically, we have to test whether they should implement the new page, or keep the old page or run the experiment longer to make their decision.